zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

    1. Extract the [in-bailiwick] name server names and create the set "Delegation Strict Glue", where each name server name is matched with its IP address or addresses, if available.
-The set may be empty.
+(The set may be empty.)

    2. Extract the [out-of-bailiwick] name server names and create the set "Delegation Extended Glue", where each name server name is matched with its IP address or addresses, if available.
-The set may be empty.
+(The set may be empty.)

 2. Obtain the set of name server names for the *Child Zone* using [Method2] and [Method3] and extract the [in-bailiwick] name server names, "IB NS Name Set".
+(The set may be empty.)

 3. Create an empty set of name server name with associated IP address or addresses, "Address Records From Child".

-4. Obtain the set of name server IP addresses for *Child Zone* using [Method4] and [Method5], "NS IP", if *IB NS Name Set* is non-empty.
+4. If *IB NS Name Set* is non-empty, obtain the set of name server IP addresses for *Child Zone* using [Method4] and [Method5] ("NS IP").

 5. If *IB NS Name Set* is non-empty, then for each name server name in that set do: